 Arizona legalized single-event wagering in April 2021.
 This operation requires several bills, duel partisanship, and reworking the compact that administers and executes the gambling relationship amongst the state and tribal entities.
 This operation also needs to overcome multiple barriers before the law materializes.

 A total of twenty licenses will be issued by the law as a part of the passage of SB1797 and HB2772, out of which ten will be presented or given to the tribal operators.
 A tribe is allowed to apply one license to several properties.
 The remaining 10 licenses for Arizona sports gambling will be given to the state’s professional teams.
 This includes the Phoenix Raceway which hosts IndyCar and NASCAR races.

 DraftKings established a deal to form a partnership on a sportsbook at TPC Scottsdale with the PGA Tour long before Gov. Doug Ducey brought Arizona sports betting to life with his signature.
 Soon after that, FanDuel Sportsbook revealed and unfolded that it will be building its own retail location at Phoenix Suns Arena.

-There is a chance that Arizona sportsbooks can pop in the home venues of Diamondbacks, Cardinals, and Coyotes since all the three teams backed sports betting in the state of Arizona while the legislative procedures were being carried out.
+There is a chance that Arizona sportsbooks could pop up in the home venues of the Diamondbacks, Cardinals, and Coyotes since all the three teams backed sports betting in the state of Arizona while the legislative procedures were being carried out.

-The 20 licenses have been passed and allowed in Arizona’s sportsbook operators in order to have retail as well as the online options in the state.
-Since the law allows for online betting sites, it eliminates and does not cater to online casinos in the state of Arizona.
-This gambling market is still a no-go for the players in the state of Arizona.
+The 20 licenses that have passed will allow Arizona’s sportsbook operators to have retail as well as online options in the state.
+Since the law allows for online betting sites, it eliminates the chance for online casinos in Arizona.
+This gambling market is still a no-go for online casino players in the state of Arizona.